container-interop/service-provider/PSR-XX-provider.md

 TODO "A extension MAY omit the `$container` and `$service` parameters, if unused." - this would be similar to what is stated about factories, but it likely wouldn't make much sense, unless the order of the `$container` and `$service` parameters were reversed? see #50

 An extension MAY return `null` for a service - this SHOULD NOT be treated as an error, as other services may have nullable dependencies, and (as stated in section 1.3) the existing service could intentionally be `null`.

+A provider MAY choose to implement the optional `ExtensionDefinitionInterface` for type-safety.

+A container MUST NOT reject a `callable` that does not implement the `ExtensionDefinitionInterface` interface.

 ### 1.5.
 Dependency Enumeration